phanduyhoang/unsupervised-learning_teaching-material/README.md

 Hello everyone! 👋

-Welcome to this repository dedicated to **unsupervised learning techniques**.
-Whether you're a student trying to understand these concepts for the first time, or a professor looking for ready-to-use teaching materials, this resource is here to help!
-It includes in-depth explanations, real-world analogies, and practical code examples for two of the most important unsupervised learning methods: **K-Means Clustering** and **Principal Component Analysis (PCA)**.
+Welcome to this repository, a part of **my teaching materials on unsupervised learning techniques**.
+This resource is designed to support both students and professors by offering in-depth explanations, real-world analogies, and practical code examples for two of the most fundamental unsupervised learning methods: **K-Means Clustering** and **Principal Component Analysis (PCA)**.

+I created this material to make these concepts accessible to a broader audience, and I’m sharing it **for free** as part of my commitment to advancing education.
+Whether you're a student exploring these techniques for the first time or a professor looking for ready-to-use teaching content, this repository is here to help.

+Feel free to explore, adapt, and share this resource within your learning community.
+Let's make understanding machine learning easier and more impactful! 😊

+---

 This repository is structured to:
 1. Break down the concepts into easy-to-digest sections.